 Overview / Specs

-I’d had my eye on the 3F UL Gear Solo for a while because of the attractive specifications for it.
+I’d had my eye on the 3F UL Gear Solo for a while because of its attractive specifications.
 It’s a single-skin tent, which helps keep both price and weight down, but that does mean it’s (theoretically) prone to condensation.
 It’s also worth noting that the Solo needs a trekking pole in order to be pitched (unless you’re good at finding perfectly sized and shaped branches!).

 A trekking pole is something a lot of hikers tend to have with them anyway, but it’s something you’d need to factor into the weight.
 If you’re looking for a decent lightweight pole that won’t break the bank, we recommend this one from NatureHike.
 So, Let’s take a look at the details for the Solo Ultralight: